tatomyr/reactive-todo/README.md

-# Reactive ToDo Application
+# Quantum ToDo Application

-The app is built using [quantum](https://github.com/tatomyr/quantum) reactive store & rendering library and bare native ES modules.
+The app is built using [Quantum](https://github.com/tatomyr/quantum) reactive store & rendering library and bare native ES modules.
 The aim is mostly proof of concept.